rl2886-ray/Fall2020-Project1-rl2886-ray/README.md

 # Applied Data Science @ Columbia
-## A "data story" on how Americans vote
+## A "data story" on how Americans vote: Why do these democrats want to vote for Trump?

 <img src="figs/title1.jpeg" width="500">

 ### [Project Description](doc/)

 + Projec title: Why do these democrats want to vote for Trump?
 + This project is conducted by [Rui(Raymond) Liang]

 + Project summary: According to the data from ANES, we can find that 2020 Trump's democrats are usually well-educated white young male democrats who are earning a descent salary and have more than one child.
 The reasons why they vote for trump: 1)Trump's free market policy.
 2)They approve his president work performance.
 3)They are very likely not favor of another president candidate Joe Biden.